michelebenvenuto/compiladores2022/README.md

 ## Testing

-Before testing this proyect you need to run the following commands the the directory of the YAPLS2.g4 file
+Before testing this proyect you need to run the following commands in the directory of the YAPLS2.g4 file

 ```
 antlr4 YAPL2.g4